Why Is Gastric Balloon Procedure Performed?

 - Stomach cramps may occur in the early stages.

 - The gastric balloon is temporary.
-After removal, you need to maintain the eating habits and lifestyle that you gained life.
+After removal, you need to maintain the eating habits and lifestyle that your dietitian suggests for you.
 If you don’t follow your diet, you are likely to gain weight again.

 - The amount of weight lost is less than surgical methods.